 20. Timbre (“quality of a sound”): the particular characteristics of a musical note or other sound

-11 Responses to “20 Evocative French Words”
+11 thoughts on “20 Evocative French Words”

 You have selected some nice words for us, thank you.
 It’s a pity you had riposte and not riposte d’escalier, which is much more amusing and something we are all prone to do at times.